 Top-Front view of the mic preamp with tube shields removed.

 Bottom view of the mic preamp, the blue gain switches are on the back.

 View of the mic preamp power supply, the toroid is the 160VAC transformer.

 This two channel microphone preamplifier is designed to interface a pair of dynamic microphones directly to a line-level input on a tape recorder, mixing board or a computer sound card.
 The circuit is configured like a mixing board input strip so that each microphone channel has a gain switch, bass and treble cut/boost controls and an output level control.
 With a larger power supply, this preamp could be built for more than two channels and would be suitable for use as the input side of a vacuum tube (valve) mixing board.

 The project was inspired by your author's attempts to record live audio using various small solid-state mixing boards with built-in mic preamps.
 The preamps all produced high levels of hiss and a quieter mic preamp was desired.
 The hiss problem is multiplied when making a multi-track audio recording since each new track adds to the combined hiss level.
 This preamp can be used to feed a mixing board's line-level inputs.

-This project uses potentially dangerous high voltages including 160 VAC and 220 VDC.
+This project uses potentially dangerous high voltages including 120 VAC, 160 VAC and 220 VDC.
 The project should only be attempted by someone who has experience working with high voltage circuitry.
 The power cord should always be unplugged when working on the preamp.
 The circuitry is designed to discharge the capacitors when power is removed, but it's always a good idea to short out the electrolytic capacitors before working on the preamp.